wabisebi/wabisebi.github.io/blog/i-made-my-first-youtube-video.md

 During my last visit to Japan in June, I decided to do a little filming project, making a fully edited and color-graded travel video, and [against all expectations](./sharing-counts.html), I actually finished it.
 I ended up buying a DJI Osmo Pocket 3, a cute little film camera with built-in stabilizer, together with some ND filters that help shoot in bright daylight.
 Over the course of two weeks, I shot scenes during my long walks and travels through Tokyo.

-Upon coming home, I decided on the free editing software DaVinci Resolve, watched a ton of YouTube videos on editing, color-grading, and audio mixing, and made this little video.
+Upon coming home, I decided on the editing software DaVinci Resolve, watched a ton of YouTube videos on editing, color-grading, and audio mixing, and made this little video.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin-top: 2rem;">
     <iframe